 Jagex's past is important enough that RuneScape Classic kept going, even when the company was down to only a few people who understood its code.
 Jagex assigned a developer to, ironically enough, modernize RuneScape Classic so that development could resume.
 Just because it's older doesn't mean there aren't bugs to fix, or features, like player-hosted servers, to add.

-"It's interesting when you talk to the players," he said.
+As with RuneScape Classic, just because it's from another point in time doesn't mean it's stagnant; developers are actively making changes.
+The big difference, though, is that nothing happens without overwhelming approval from the players.
+When developers propose a change, at least 75% of the community has to approve it, or it doesn't happen—period."It's interesting when you talk to the players," he said.
 "A lot of them say 'I don't care about this, you're the developers, you're game designers, we're no game designers.
 You make it, you decide yourselves.'
 But a lot of players, that have played the game seven years or more, feel like they want to be able to guide the way that the game is made.
 Ultimately, we would be doing a disservice to our community if we didn't give them that ability."

-"We know that our community have different demands in their life now," said Ogilvie.
+It's unclear when RuneScape will evolve enough to warrant another historical marker.
+It's something Ogilvie and the team at Jagex are thinking about constantly.
+There's no scientific way to know when it's the time; it's something that feels right.
+There are also worries that, eventually, you'll splinter the community to the point of undercutting the whole endeavor.Right now, Jagex is looking at mobile, VR, and gameplay tweaks to make sure hardcore RuneScape players have new ways to jump into their favorite world.
+One idea, for example, involves a five-minute daily quest that would give those light on time something to do."We know that our community have different demands in their life now," said Ogilvie.
 "We want to be able to bring them the world that they love in a way that's comfortable and meaningful to them.
 If that means mobile, or if that means five minutes a day, or some kind of VR headset, then so be it."